Sevon Michelle Moreno is an Afro Latina/Carribean. She writes to raise awareness about social justice issues regarding people of color.

 In elementary school, I was told I was "too black," that I looked like a "burnt cookie," and that if I were five shades lighter, I would be "extremely gorgeous."
 People can argue with me and say this is just a case of children being mean.
 That may be true, but it's definitely deeper than that.
 If darker skin were represented and shown love in the media just like lighter complexions, why would a child think anybody is "too black"?
 The idea that somebody is too black comes from the lack of dark skin representation; anybody who is dark-skinned doesn't fit the image of that is portrayed by the media.
 Don't you think that's a problem?

 How Did Colorism Start?

 "Colorism is real.
 My youngest sister, who is darker than me, was looking sad one day.
 I asked her what’s wrong.
 She said, “nothing.”
 I asked her again.
 She told me she was being made fun of at school because she has dark skin.
 She was in the 7th grade at the time.
 It pains me to know that my sister has to go through that.
-That that is, in fact, a stage in every dark-skinned black girl.
-I had to fight my mom to stop buying my sister lotions that promise to lighten her skin."— Patience Zalanga, "Colorism Is Real"
+That that is, in fact, a stage in every dark-skinned black girl's life.
+I had to fight my mom to stop buying my sister lotions that promise to lighten her skin."

 People of Color Are Beautiful

 Colorism has once affected my views on myself because it made me feel I wasn't good enough for my own race (black) and my own ethnicity (Latina).
 It made me feel my dark skin was not what society saw as beautiful because of the lack of representation and the negative stereotype surrounding dark skin.
-I had to learn that no one will be perfect in the eyes in society and that society's beauty standards should not matter.
-I'm unique and I'm beautiful.
-I am a dark chocolate Caribbean mami and I'm proud.
+I had to learn that no one will be perfect in the eyes of society and that society's beauty standards should not matter.
+I'm unique, and I'm beautiful.
+I am a dark chocolate Caribbean mami, and I'm proud.

 © 2019 Sevon Michelle Moreno